What Makes PHP a Bad Language

 PHP often leaves you hoping for the best and that things will just magically work out.
 Here are a few examples:

-• == is not transitive
+==is not transitive

-"foo" == true, and "foo" == 0… but, true != 0
+"foo" == true, and"foo" == 0… but,true != 0

-• array_search, strpos, and similar functions return 0 if they find the needle at position 0, but false if they don’t find it at all.
-It would be much better if PHP returned -1 or raised an exception, because, if you use false as an index PHP will silently convert it to 0 for you.
-Thus, no exception will be thrown, instead, your script will do the wrong thing with no warning.
+If you think you can handle it, see PHP’s complicated type comparison table herearray_search,strpos, and similar functions return0if they find the needle at position 0, butfalseif they don’t find it at all.
+It would be much better if PHP returned-1or raised an exception, because, if you usefalseas an index PHP will silently convert it to0for you.
+Thus, no exception will be thrown, instead, your script will do the wrong thing with no warning.json_decodereturnsnullfor invalid input, even thoughnullis also a perfectly valid object for JSON to decode to - this function is completely unreliable unless you also calljson_last_errorevery time you use it.- Incrementing (

-• Once a variable is made a reference, it’s stuck as a reference.
+++) anullproduces1.
+Decrementing (--) anullproducesnull. - Once a variable is made a reference, it’s stuck as a reference.
 There’s no obvious way to detect this and un-referencing requires unsetting the variable entirely.

 PHP is inconsistent